hamidreza-aftabi/OsteoOpt/README.md

    - **Artisynth_VSP & Artisynth_JawModel:**
      These components are included in this repository.
 You can find them in the `Artisynth_VSP` and `Artisynth_JawModel` directories.

-For more information on available models and additional downloads, visit [Artisynth Webpage](https://www.artisynth.org/Software/ModelsDownload).
+For more information on additional details, visit [Artisynth Webpage](https://www.artisynth.org/Software/ModelsDownload).

 4. **Configure Projects:**